By Rick Becker 16 December 2021

 “But understand this, that in the last days there will come times of difficulty.
 For people will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, heartless, unappeasable, slanderous, without self-control, brutal, not loving good, treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, having the appearance of godliness, but denying its power.
 Avoid such people.”

 Some of these ungodly people masquerade as ministers of the gospel, and in New Apostolic Reformation circles, many claim to operate in the office of an “apostle” or “prophet.”
-Let me be clear that there are some believers who are caught up in the signs and wonders movement and quote 2 Tim 3:5 out of context.
+Let me be clear that some believers are caught up in the signs and wonders movement and quote 2 Tim 3:5 out of context.
 They need to receive accurate instruction.
-However in the context of this passage, Paul is referring to people we should avoid.
+However, in the context of this passage, Paul is referring to people we should avoid.

 The irony is that 2 Tim 3:5 in context, usually applies to those who abuse the context in the manner I’ve described:

 • “An appearance of godliness” can apply to those with a false view of the supernatural.